NathanGoh95/NathanGoh95/README.md

 * 🖥️  See my portfolio at [MyPortfolio](http://nathangoh95.github.io/nategprofile/)
 * ✉️  You can contact me at [gohjunhao95@gmail.com](mailto:gohjunhao95@gmail.com)
 * 🧠  I'm learning TypeScript, MobX, PHP
-* ⚡  I'm an introvert, but once the ice is melt I can be an extrovert too :)
+* ⚡  I'm an introvert, but once the ice melt I can be an extrovert too :)

 ### Skills